benmccann/xero-java-client/README.md

+## Unmaintained - Forks Welcomed

+We will no longer be maintaining this repository, so please feel free to fork it.

 ## Downloading

 The library is available from the Central Maven Repository and can be used easily by many tools including Maven, Gradle, SBT, etc.